 Metal.
 Or glass.
 Either way, it signaled a potential edge of the Ends — the edge where the Middle began.
 And where a market might be.

-She nearly tripped over the boy before she realized he was there.
-He was huddled near the side of one of the stucco buildings lining the alley, but the space was narrow; with only an arms’ span between the two sides, it would have taken a conscious effort to sidestep him as she passed.
-Which would have required seeing him before she did.
+She nearly tripped over the boy before she realized he was there, huddled near the side of one of the stucco buildings lining the narrow alley.

 “Whoa whoa,” she gasped as she stumbled over him.